Education

 Manage Stress

-The application process can be stressful.
-Be a source of encouragement and reassurance.
-Remind your teen that it’s normal to feel anxious and that their self-worth isn’t tied to the outcome of their applications.
-Maintain open lines of communication and listen to their concerns without judgment.
+The application process is stressful enough.
+Be a source of encouragement and reassurance to your teen; remind them that it is normal to feel nervous and that their self-worth is not dependent upon the success of their applications.
+Hold open lines of communication and listen carefully to their concerns.

 Financial Considerations